yehia67/documentation/wallets/0.1/trinity/references/faq.md

 ## Will my pending transactions be confirmed when the Coordinator is restarted?

-If you use the Seed Migration tool to [transfer your IOTA tokens to a new seed](../how-to-guides/protect-trinity-account.md), any pending transactions that you sent before the Coordinator was paused will not be confirmed.
+If you use the Seed Migration Tool to [transfer your IOTA tokens to a new seed](../how-to-guides/protect-trinity-account.md), any pending transactions that you sent before the Coordinator was paused will not be confirmed.

-If you don't use the Seed Migration tool, any pending transactions that you sent before the Coordinator was paused may still be confirmed.
+If you don't use the Seed Migration Tool, any pending transactions that you sent before the Coordinator was paused may still be confirmed.